 - Real property

-According to statistics gathered by AmeriBar, the passing rate for first time test takers on the February 2011 Texas Bar Exam was 84 percent.
-In July 2010, it was also 84 percent.
+According to Texas Lawyer, the passing rate for first-time test takers on the July 2018 Texas Bar Exam was 77.87 percent.
+In July 2017, it was 80.95 percent.

 Multistate Professional Responsibility Exam (MPRE)

 In addition to passing the Texas Bar Exam, you must also pass the Multistate Professional Responsibility Exam (MPRE) of the National Conference of Bar Examiners (NCBEX) with a scaled score of at least 85.
 This exam may be taken while you are still in law school.
-Obtain an MPRE application packet from your law school registrar or from the National Conference of Bar Examiners, MPRE Application Department, P.O.
-Box 4001, Iowa City, IA 52243.
-You must pass the MPRE no later than two years after you pass the Texas Bar Exam or you will not be allowed to practice law in Texas.
+Register at the link to take this exam.